 2) Monday through Friday from 10:00am-2:00pm.

 For those 13 years old and up, OSL offers a service option to help prepare and serve lunch to a housing community and Seattle’s Outdoor Meal Site.
-This option is open to groups as large as 8 members.
+Groups with up to 8 members welcome.

 3) Monday through Friday from 2PM-6:30PM.